djaiss/regisfreyd/readme.md

 npm run production
 ```

-The site is hosted on Netlify.
+The site is hosted on Vercel.
 It’s awesome.